Pastor Zip's US Lutheran Web Links

 Lutheran Evangelical Protestant Church

-Earlier called the Evangelical Protestant Church, this conservative body claims roots in Lutheran and Reformed "Union" churches originally organized by German immigrants to the Ohio Valley in the late 1700s that seem to have flourished as an organized body circa 1885-1925.
-Re-organized in 1999 as the General Conference of Evangelical Protestant Churches, it did so again in 2002 as the LEPC after it had begun requiring newly ordained pastors to subscribe to the Lutheran Confessions.
-It is in communion with the LOC and the AIELC and shares their lineage in the Apostolic Succession of its Bishops and incorporated women into it.
+Also called the Evangelical Protestant Church, this conservative body claims roots in Lutheran and Reformed "Union" churches originally organized by German immigrants to the Ohio Valley in the late 1700s that seem to have flourished as an organized body circa 1885-1925.
+First "re-organized" in 1999 as the General Conference of Evangelical Protestant Churches, it did so again in 2002 as the LEPC after it had begun requiring newly ordained pastors to subscribe to the Lutheran Confessions.
+It is in communion with the LOC and the AIELC and shares their lineage in the claimed Apostolic Succession of its Bishops — having incorporated women into it.
 Contrary to most Lutherans it has an emphasis the "Rapture" and Christ's imminent return.
 Wikipedia entry

 Lutheran Ministerium and Synod-USA

 Another very small body of Lutheran pastors and congregations dissatisfied after the 1988 merger that created the ELCA.
-The founders first tried the AALC, but left in the mid-90s when the older body had a charismatic emphasis.
+The founders first tried the TAALC, but left in the mid-90s during the older body's charismatic emphasis.
+The LMS-USA joined the Intrnational Lutheran Council in 2012.
 Wikipedia entry

 Orthodox Lutheran Alliance